Blood spot

 2.2 Cystic fibrosis

 About 1 in 2,500 babies born in the UK has cystic fibrosis (CF).
 This inherited condition affects the digestion and lungs.
-Babies with CF may not gain weight well and frequently have chest infections.
+Babies with CF may find it hard to gain weight and frequently have chest infections.
 Babies with CF can be treated early with a high-energy diet, medicines and physiotherapy.
 Although children with CF may still become very ill, early treatment can help them live longer, healthier lives.

 2.3 Congenital hypothyroidism

 About 1 in 2,000 babies born in the UK has congenital hypothyroidism (CHT).
 Babies with CHT do not have enough of the hormone thyroxine.
-Without thyroxine babies do not grow properly and they can develop permanent serious physical problems and learning disabilities.
+Without thyroxine, babies do not grow properly.
+They can develop permanent serious physical problems and learning disabilities.

-Babies with CHT can be treated early with thyroxine tablets and this will allow them to develop normally.
+Babies with CHT can be treated early with thyroxine tablets.
+This will help them to develop as expected.

 2.4 Inherited metabolic diseases

-It is important to let your health professional know if you have a family history of a metabolic condition.
-Babies are screened for 6 inherited metabolic diseases (IMDs).
+It is important to let your healthcare professional know if you have a family history of a metabolic condition.
+Babies are screened for some inherited metabolic diseases (IMDs).

 These are: